pbrisbin/aurget/doc/aurgetrc.5.md

   Remove the extracted source directory after successful processing.
   Default is `true`.

+`eager_sudo` *true*|*false*
+  Prompt for your `sudo` password immediately and maintain the cached credentials during operation.
+This prevents `aurget` from erroring later if a package takes a long time to build and you're not around to enter your password when `pacman` is eventually invoked.
+Note: if set to `true`, this mechanism will be invoked on any non-search commands.
+This means it may prompt you even when `sudo` would not actually be needed (i.e. with `-Sd` or `-Sb`).
+  Default is `false`.

 `edit_pkgbuilds` *prompt*|*always*|*never*
   When to present PKGBUILDs for editing.
 Default is `prompt`.